neo-project/neo-dev-portal/tutorials/2024-10-17-neo-fairy-test/index.md

 ---

-## 1. Introduction
+## Introduction

-In many situations, you may really enjoy testing and debugging your neo3 smart contract using [neo-express](https://github.com/neo-project/neo-express).
-However, you may have met some frustrating exceptions raised deep from your contracts, others' contracts, or even the source code of Neo that you have no idea how to fix them.
-Or sometimes you fail to get enough testnet GAS.
-In those cases, [neo-fairy-test](https://github.com/Hecate2/neo-fairy-test) and [neo-fairy-client](https://github.com/Hecate2/neo-fairy-client) are ready for you, and for your next legendary contract to simulate all the executions in mainnet, testnet or your private net.
+In many cases, you may enjoy testing and debugging your N3 smart contract using [neo-express](https://github.com/neo-project/neo-express).
+However, you might encounter frustrating exceptions arising from your contracts, others' contracts, or even Neo's source code, with no clear solutions.
+Or, you might run out of testnet GAS.
+In these situations, [neo-fairy-test](https://github.com/Hecate2/neo-fairy-test) and [neo-fairy-client](https://github.com/Hecate2/neo-fairy-client) are available to simulate contract executions across mainnet, testnet, or your private net, making it easier to develop your next legendary contract.

-## 2. Setup
+## 1. Setup

-### Get a full Neo.CLI with Fairy plugin installed
+### Getting a full Neo.CLI with Fairy plugin installed

-- [Simpler but not recommended] Just head to [the latest releases of Neo](https://github.com/neo-project/neo/releases) and download the latest neo-cli executable zip files for your operating system.
+- [Simpler but not recommended] Visit [the latest releases of Neo](https://github.com/neo-project/neo/releases) to download the latest Neo-CLI executable zip files for your operating system.
-- **[Recommended]** Alternatively, visit [how-to-debug-neo](https://github.com/Hecate2/how-to-debug-neo/), compile and run Neo.CLI with every piece of Neo source code.
+- **[Recommended]** Alternatively, check out [how-to-debug-neo](https://github.com/Hecate2/how-to-debug-neo/) to compile and run Neo.CLI with the complete Neo source code.
 You will be able to debug your compiled codes.
-- [Configure](https://developers.neo.org/docs/n3/node/cli/config#connecting-the-node-to-network) your Neo.CLI to mainnet, testnet or private net. **I would recommend mainnet, for you to write zero config and access all the mainnet environments.**
+- [Configure](https://developers.neo.org/docs/n3/node/cli/config#connecting-the-node-to-network) your Neo.CLI for mainnet, testnet or private net. **Mainnet is recommended, as it requires zero configuration and provides access to the full mainnet environment.**
-- [Simpler but not recommended] [Install neo-fairy-test from the latest releases](https://github.com/Hecate2/neo-fairy-test/releases) (version **>=3.7.5.17** for this tutorial).
+- [Simpler but not recommended] Install neo-fairy-test from [the latest releases](https://github.com/Hecate2/neo-fairy-test/releases) (version **>=3.7.5.17** for this tutorial).
 Unzip the downloaded release and place it at `Plugins/Fairy/{Fairy.dll + config.json + fairy.json + RpcServer.json}`. `Plugins` is a directory placed beside `neo-cli.exe`.
 - **[Recommended]** Alternatively you may compile [the source codes of Fairy](https://github.com/Hecate2/neo-fairy-test) by yourself.
-- Config Fairy in `Plugins/Fairy/RpcServer.json`.
+- Configure Fairy in `Plugins/Fairy/RpcServer.json`.
 Fairy is just an extended RpcServer on localhost of both IPv4 and IPv6, and on port 16868.
 If you are on mainnet, the initial config from my release should be good for you.
 For testnet T5, just change all the `Network` to `894710606` and all the `Port` to `26868`.
 - Run neo-cli.exe.
-If things go well, Fairy should print blue text like `★ Fairy server running at 0.0.0.0:16868` on your neo-cli.
+If everything is set up correctly, Fairy will print a blue text like `★ Fairy server running at 0.0.0.0:16868` in your Neo-CLI.

-### Get a neo-fairy-client (Python required)
+### Getting a neo-fairy-client (Python required)

 Using command line, `pip install --upgrade neo-fairy-client`.
 This is a Neo RPC client that supports fairy features.
 Use version **>=3.7.5.16** for this tutorial.
 Python >=3.8 required.

-You may also send HTTP requests to neo-fairy-test with any tool you like, but neo-fairy-client is recommended for being good at handling Neo stuff.
+You can also send HTTP requests to neo-fairy-test using any tool you prefer, though neo-fairy-client is recommended for its Neo-specific functionality.

-## 3. Test your contracts on the mainnet!
+## 2. Test your contracts on the mainnet

 All the Fairy executions are based on the current synchronized environment of neo-cli.
-If you want to access other contracts and their storage on the mainnet, you have to wait until neo-cli is fully synced to the latest block (run `show state` in neo-cli to see the progress; use the offline pack at https://sync.ngd.network/ to accelerate).
-If you start without full block synchronization, you would test in a past mainnet state.
+To access other contracts and their storage on the mainnet, ensure that Neo-CLI is fully synced to the latest block (run `show state` in Neo-CLI to check progress; use the offline pack at https://sync.ngd.network/ to accelerate).
+If you start without full block synchronization, you will test on a past mainnet state.

 ### Deploying your contract virtually